martypdx/simple-ractive-bundling/README.md

 And gobble will prompt you to install the additional dependencies.

+## Settings

-Output is controlled via 1) the folder you specify as the last parameter of the `gobble` command (`dist` in the example above), and 2) the file name is set on line 42 of the `gobblefile.js`.
+* Output is controlled via 1) the folder you specify as the last parameter of the `gobble` command (`dist` in the example above), and 2) the file name is set on line 42 of the `gobblefile.js`.

-You can also run:
+* It assumes a folder named `components` with single-file ractive components.
+You can change the folder name on line 25 of the `gobblefile.js`.

-## Inclusion
+## Consuming the output

 Include the `bundle.js` after Ractive: